Here’s what Rebecca wrote about it from the UK…

 In modern times, Boxing Day is a public holiday in the UK and throughout much of the Commonwealth.

 Here’s what Frances wrote about Boxing Day in modern times:

 Traditionally Christmas was for church/family, Boxing Day for presents (given in boxes, hence title).
 Today stores close for Christmas and have taken on the Americanism of Boxing Day Sales (closest we have to your Black Friday, which I found interesting!).
 Both days are more or less regarded as family-exclusive days so are bank (public) holidays, although, as I say, stores open for Boxing Day sales.

 Boxing Day is called St. Stephen’s Day or the Day of the Wren in Ireland.

 Many thanks to Rebecca and Frances for sharing information about Boxing Day.

 This article was posted on Friday, December 21st, 2012 at 4:05 pm and is filed under Australia, Boxing Day, Canada, Christmas, Countries & Cultures, Customs and Traditions, Day of the Wren, England, Holidays Around the World, Ireland, St. Stephen's Day, Tipping, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.